Varshit07/ecs-cloudformation-kong-infrastructure/README.md

 ## Infrastructure
 ![Infrastructure Diagram](./images/Project1-Infrastructure.png)
 The Kong API Gateway container and API containers are deployed in private subnets.
 The Postgres RDS Instance needed for Kong is also deployed in private subnets.
+The images needed for the containers are stored in Elastic Container Registry.\
-The Application Load Balancer is deployed across 3 Public Subnets in 3 different availability zones for High Availabilty.
-The Kong Container is the target group for Application Load Balancer.
+The Application Load Balancer is deployed across 3 Public Subnets in 3 different availability zones for High Availability.
+The Kong Container is the target group for Application Load Balancer.\
-The API Containers are using ECS Service Discovery
+The API Containers are using ECS Service Discovery because the Kong API Gateway container needs to know the URL of API Containers.
+So by enabling Service Discovery, a static endpoint can be used to facilitate the discovery of new services(APIs).

-## Application Diagram
+## Application
 ![Application Diagram](./images/Project1-Application.png)
+The Kong Container listens on 8000 port for general users to access the APIs.
+The Kong Container listens on 8001 port for admin user to create services, create routes, enable plugins, etc.\
+Kong Container uses Postgres database to store registered APIs, plugins, and consumers.
+The Kong Container also interacts with API Container to serve the API requests.

 ## CloudFormation Templates